Bank of England says may toughen rules for non-banks

-LONDON, June 25 (Reuters) - Volatility in markets during the COVID-19 shock pointed to underlying issues in the non-bank financial sector, Bank of England Governor Andrew Bailey said on Thursday.
+LONDON, June 25 (Reuters) - Volatility in markets during the COVID-19 shock point to underlying issues in the non-bank financial sector and steps may be taken to tighten the rules governing it, Bank of England Governor Andrew Bailey said on Thursday.

 The BoE's Financial Policy Committee will publish preliminary findings from its assessment of risks from non-banks in early August, Bailey told Britain's finance minister Rishi Sunak in a letter made available to the media.